Skip to main content

 Steps to Build the Structure

-1. Define and detail functional roles
+1. Detail the functional roles

-2. Define the structure model and sourcing
+2. Pick the structure model and the sourcing for each role

-4. Prepare the founding document
+4. Draft the unit founding document

 Criteria for Organizational Reporting